paaatcha/paaatcha.github.io/index.md

 title: Home
 ---
 ___
-Hi, welcome to my personal page.
+Hi!
+Welcome to my personal page.
 Here you’re going to find some information about my academic work as well as other topics that I have the interest.

 For more information about my work, my topics of interest and my research group, go to [Profile](profile).
 You also can find my list of works/publications and teaching materials in [Research](research) and [Teaching](Teaching), respectively.
 To check my awards and prizes, go to [Awards](awards).